 A lot of people aren’t sure if they really have enough valuable assets to worry about estate planning, or if probate will be a concern for their estate.

 But estate planning isn’t just for those with large estates.

 Everyone should have at least a will as part of their estate plan because everyone owns something.
-It might be a car, a house, a retirement or a bank account, but there is something of worth to leave behind.
+It might be a car, a house, a retirement fund, or a bank account, but people typically have at least something valuable to leave behind.

 So is probate a concern for only those with large estates?
 Absolutely not!

 What is Probate?